Is your Samsung TV red light blinking?

 Samsung TV Red Light Blinking 2 Times

-Your Samsung TV red light blinking 2 times means that there is either a software fault that can be resolved by resetting your TV, or a problem with one of the capacitors on the power board.
+Your Samsung TV’s red light blinking 2 times can mean that there is either a software fault that can be resolved by resetting your TV or a problem with one of the capacitors on the power board.

 If you’ve tried restarting your TV, then you need to check the individual boards with a multimeter, paying particular attention to the power board.

-If you see any capacitors that look like they are on their way out (they are either bulging or there are burn marks around them), then you can either replace those capacitors, or entire board.
+If you see any capacitors that look like they are on their way out (they are either bulging or there are burn marks around them), then you can either replace those capacitors or the entire board.

-This advice also applies for the Samsung TV red light blinking 3 times and the Samsung TV red light blinking 4 times problem.
+This advice also applies to the Samsung TV red light blinking 3 times and the Samsung TV red light blinking 4 times problem.

 Check out how to diagnose and fix this problem in the video below.